bowen-upenn/Agent_Rationality/README.md

 # Evaluating Rationality of Agents

+The choices of evaluation metrics are important.
+We find that most benchmarks predominantly focus on the accuracy of the final performance, ignoring the most interesting intermediate reasoning steps and the concept of rationality.
+A promising direction is to create benchmarks specifically tailored to assess rationality, going beyond existing ones on accuracy.
+These new benchmarks should avoid data contamination and emphasize tasks that demand consistent reasoning across diverse representations and domains.
+Besides, existing evaluations on rationality provide limited comparisons between multi-modal/multi-agent frameworks and single-agent baselines, thus failing to fully elucidate the advantages multi-modal/multi-agent frameworks can offer.

 ***🏳️‍🌈 Our Work 🏳️‍⚧️ A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners*** [Paper]() [Code](https://github.com/bowen-upenn/llm_logical_fallacies) To be released in the upcoming week.

 This study is designed to determine whether LLMs are capable of genuine reasoning or if they primarily rely on token bias.
-We reconceptualize the evaluation of reasoning capabilities in LLMs into a general, statistically rigorous framework of testable hypotheses.
+We go beyond accuracy and reconceptualize the evaluation of reasoning capabilities in LLMs into a general, statistically rigorous framework of testable hypotheses.
 Our findings with statistical guarantees suggest that LLMs struggle with probabilistic reasoning, with apparent performance improvements largely attributable to token bias.

 ## General Benchmarks or Evaluation Metrics